-END OF AN ERA: Honas brought personal values to news career
+End of an era: Honas brought personal values to news career

 That changed in 1990 when KIFI news anchor Jay Hildebrandt gave Honas a call.

-“(Former KIFI news anchor) Susan Furniss had a baby several weeks early,” Honas recalled.
-“Jay called and said ‘I understand you used to be an anchor.
-We need someone to fill in for Susan.’
-And I did it.
+"(Former KIFI news anchor) Susan Furniss had a baby several weeks early," Honas recalled.
+"Jay called and said, 'I understand you used to be an anchor.
+We need someone to fill in for Susan.'

 "After six weeks, I thought I was done, the contract was done.
 They called back and said 'why are you not coming to work?'
 No one said anything."